 Do asphalt shingles improve the market value of your house and attract buyers?
 Not necessarily, but the money saved on a roof can be put towards flooring, countertops, and other popular renovations most homeowners are eager to do.

-The Cons of Asphalt Shingles has to do with their relatively ordinary style and their energy efficiency / environmental friendliness, or lack thereof.
+The Cons of Asphalt have to do with their relatively ordinary style and their energy efficiency / environmental friendliness, or lack thereof.
 Another downfall of asphalt shingles is that they can rip apart from the nails when high winds create an uplift.
-Interestingly enough, if your roof has a steeper pitch it will create more of a wall against the wind to avoid some of this damage.
+Interestingly enough, if your roof has a steeper pitch, it will create more of a wall against the wind to avoid some of this damage.

 As for style, asphalt shingles won’t stick out – but sometimes you don’t want that in a roof.
 Modern manufacturing methods have allowed for shingles that emulate slate or even wood shakes.
 They come in a variety of shapes such as scalloped edges (Victorian architecture) or squares (Colonial styles).

-Something else you'll notice about asphalt shingles is that they get very hot when soaking up the sun, something that transfers to your attic and thus you may well end-up with increased air-conditioning bills.
-Proper ventilation within the roof (your home's attic space) is a must but in extremely warm climates it may be worth investigating more energy efficient roofing materials.
+Something else you’ll notice about asphalt shingles is that they get very hot when soaking up the sun, something that transfers to your attic, and so you may well end-up with increased air-conditioning bills.
+Proper ventilation within the roof (your home’s attic space) is a must, but in extremely hot climates such as Texas, it may be worth investigating more energy efficient roofing options such as metal.

 Credits: Anthony Wilder

 Metal is perhaps the best material for homes with moderate to extremely steep pitches to their roofs.
-One of the biggest downfalls to installing a metal roof is that your access becomes limited because the material is slippery to walk on.
-With a steep pitched roof, access usually isn't done without the use of a sky lift (if at all) anyway.
+One of the biggest downfalls to installing a metal roof is that your access becomes limited because you need to know how to properly walk on a metal roof without damaging the metal tiles and their locks, and/or the material can be slippery to walk on.
+With a steeper roof, access usually isn’t done without the use of a ladder or sky lift (if at all) anyway.

-Of course there are numerous other reasons for installing the product than not worrying about not being able to walk on it.
+Of course there are numerous other reasons for installing the product.
 In fact, metal roofing is becoming increasingly popular as evidenced by a quadrupling in market share over the past 8-10 years.
-There's no sign of that surge slowing down either.
+There’s no sign of that surge slowing down either.

-One of the biggest Pros of Metal Roofing is its durability.
-A metal roof can come with a guarantee of 50 years with an expected life span of 70 or more.
-This offers a great return on investment considering you might put 2, 3 or maybe even 4 shingle roofs on during that time depending on pitch and climate.
-A manufacturer may even transfer the warranty on a metal roof, making it that more appealing to buyers down the line.
+One of the biggest Pros of Metal is its durability and longevity.
+A metal roof can come with a lifetime guarantee and an expected life span of 30 to 50 years or more.
+This offers a great return on investment considering you might put 2, 3 or maybe even 4 shingle roofs on during that time depending on the pitch and local climate.
+Some manufacturers may even transfer the warranty on a metal roof, making it more appealing to home buyers down the line.

-Metal roofing lasts so long because it is impervious to the weather.
-This goes beyond the normal roof-batterers such as hail, wind, rain, snow, and ice however.
-Metal also reflects UV rays which helps account for its energy efficiency.
-Your attic stays cooler when the house doesn't absorb heat therefore a metal roof can actually recoup some of your investment through lower utility bills as well.
+Metal roofing lasts so long because it is mostly impervious to the elements.
+This goes beyond the normal roof-batterers such as hail, wind, rain, snow, and ice, however.
+Metal also reflects UV rays, which helps account for its energy efficiency.
+Your attic stays cooler when the roof doesn’t absorb as much heat from the sun, therefore a metal roof can actually recoup some of your investment through lower utility bills, as well.

-Another of the supposed downfalls of installing a metal roof is the fact that they can collect snow and can echo during loud rainstorms.
-This is another benefit of installing the metal on steeper roofs as they shed ice, water, and snow instantly.
+Another of the supposed downfalls of installing a metal roof is the fact that they can collect echo during loud rainstorms, however this is really only a problem for roofs of homes with no attic space.

 Clay and Concrete Tiles